 Blog Posts How are Warehousing and Fulfillment Prices Calculated?

 Warehousing and fulfillment costs are on the rise.
-Even Amazon is paying more to fulfill orders – 35 percent more, in fact.
+Fifty-one percent of ecommerce companies report an increase in fulfillment costs over the past year.
 In order to control these costs, it helps to understand the factors that third-party providers take into account when pricing warehousing and fulfillment services.

 Factors to Consider When Determining Warehousing and Fulfillment Costs